 1. Generate and Plant Ideas

-Planting ideas can greatly increase the customer’s perceived value, which ultimately helps prevent churn even when realized value is much lower.
+Planting ideas can greatly increase the customer’s perceived value, which ultimately helps prevent churn, even when a realized value is much lower.
 In other words, clients often won’t churn if the expected ROI (“perceived value”) is larger than their current ARR (Annual Recurring Revenue).

 2. Decide Priorities